What Is The Jones Act?

 In many cases of injury, your employer’s insurance agency or claims agent may try to reach out to you to get a signed or taped statement.
 These agents are typically on the side of your employer and may try to ‘slant’ the facts to remove culpability on the employers’ part.

-If you want to make sure the scales of justice are tipped in your favor as much as possible after a maritime accident, you need the help of an experienced offshore injury attorney like O’Bryan Law.
-Talking to an attorney before you sign any sort of paperwork or providing any kind of statement or testimony will help prevent your case from being lost in favor of your employer and their insurance policy.
+If you want to make sure the scales of justice are tipped in your favor as much as possible after an accident, you need the help of an experienced offshore injury attorney like O’Bryan Law.
+Talking to a Jones Act attorney before you sign any sort of paperwork or providing any kind of statement or testimony will help prevent your case from being lost in favor of your employer and their insurance policy.

 Contact A Jones Act Attorney Today